Chiheb-Edine-Zoghlemi/ONE_PIECE_DATA_ANALYZE/README.md

 - Scraper popularity collect the data  from : https://onepiece.fandom.com/wiki/Popularity_Polls
 ## Data mining
 The rest of the work in located in the Project notebook
+- i made a clustering model using KNN
+- i made a rating predection model (Neural Network) based on the characters in episode
 ## IMG
 in this folder you will find some cool one piece images
+##video
+in this folder you will find a cool trailer for onepiece

 ### Powered by : Chiheb Edine Zoghlemi